|

 "Unhealthy

 for Sensitive Groups" AQI is 101 - 150.
-Although general public
+Although general public is not

-and children are at greater risk from the presence of particles in the
+children are at greater risk from the presence of particles in the

 air. .